 - This task runs as a single continuous task throughout the period of the competition. - Daily task window of available flight time to be specified by the director and briefed.
 Barring adverse weather conditions, this is normally expected to be between 07:00 and 20:00. - Daily maximum number of pilot airtime hours to be specified by the Director and briefed.
 This will not exceed five hours, for safety reasons. - All turnpoints shown on the maps provided to competitors are valid for this task, unless otherwise briefed.
-Points that are used to define other precision routes on the task map are not valid for this task. - According to the briefing, pilots may be required to pass a particular start and finish gate to activate the task. - This task may be de-activated during other specific tasks in the competition such as economy tasks, according to the briefing.

-- TP weightings Tw will vary between 1 and 3 according to their distance from the airfield.
-These will be clearly indicated on the published maps, by the number of concentric circles used to indicate the turnpoint. - Each TP passed correctly in the air for the first time will score its full weighted point value.
+Points that are used to define other precision routes on the task map are not valid for this task. - According to the briefing, pilots may be required to pass a particular start and finish gate to activate the task. - This task may be de-activated during other specific tasks in the competition such as economy tasks, according to the briefing. - Each TP passed correctly in the air for the first time will score its full weighted point value.
 Subsequent passes of that turnpoint, at any time during the remainder of the competition flying days, will not score any points.
 But neither will they be penalised if crossed inadvertently whilst transiting towards other tasks. - Penalty for exceeding maximum defined airtime or task window: 50 points per minute over allowed time. - Penalty for returning to the airfield by any means other than flight (i.e. outlanding): 50% of that day's points scored up to the point of landing.
-This includes any points scored on precision tasks.
+This includes any points scored on precision navigation task routes (2.1, 2.2, and 2.3) made during the same flight.